A Timeline of Star Wars: Interregnum, Part 6 - Dawn of Crusades

 Emerging from above the Corporate Sector, the Advent Orthodox fleet began its crusade with a three pronged attack along the Hydian Way Trade Route, attacking the holdings of Imperial Warlords Zsinj and Ardus Kaine.
 As the least legitimate governments with substantial territory and no allies, the two Warlords provided the Advent an opportunity to get a foothold in the galaxy without engaging the most powerful factions who were locked in stalemate on the complete other side of the map.
 It also allowed the Advent to claim they were working with the Galactic Empire to defeat its breakaway sectors.
 Officials on Coruscant believed that about as far as they could throw the Executor, but it none the less helped put the Advent invasion at the bottom of the Empire's concerns.
 Even if the Advent were only pretending to be friends, their battle with the Warlords would make the reconquest of the Galactic North that much easier.
 Perhaps they would even provide a more serious threat to the New Republic than Warlord Zsinj was.

 Militarily, the campaign against Zsinj and Kaine could not have been more different.
 While Zsinj's more aggressive style allowed him to gain more territory than Kaine, it also left his forces more spread out as he skirmished with both Kaine and the New Republic.
 Several of the more important worlds in his territory, such as Hapes, Kashyyyk and Mandalore had yet to be subjugated, as Zsinj opted to expand his frontier with the plan to annex these independent worlds later.
 As such, the sudden arrival of the Advent created a third front for Zsinj that he was totally unprepared to deal with.
-The best that could be said for Zsinj is that while he lost every battle he engaged during the first part of the campaign, he none the less managed to give the retreat order before decisive damage could be inflicted on his fleet.
+The best that could be said for Zsinj is that while he lost every battle he engaged during the first part of the campaign, he managed to give the retreat order before decisive damage could be inflicted on his fleet.

 Grand Moff Ardus Kaine's more deliberate style and better organized Pentastar Alignment proved to be a much more difficult opponent for the Advent.
 While smaller, the Alignment had secured its borders far better than Zsinj and did not have to deal with more than one enemy at a time.
 As such, at the first reports of the Advent invasion, Kaine gathered his forces and engaged the invaders at the unimportant world of Bimmiel.
 While Kaine suffered substantial casualties, the Alignment was successful in beating off the Advent fleet.
 After facing such resistance on a barely developed planet, the Advent concluded that it would be far more productive to focus on seizing Zsinj's territory first, and rerouted most of their forces to Zsinj's front.